opengeospatial/CityGML-3.0CM/README.md

 - **Analysis** is the use of a model to determine properties and characteristics of the modelled environment such as solar electric and heating potential, viewsheds and lines-of-sight, obstructions to flight, parcel contents, and other intrinsic joint properties of the modelled elements.

-Characteristics and Requirements
---

-CityGML can represent complete environments or disconnected pieces, including generic elements such as trees or road signs.
-A representation of a complete environment is called a [complete] *model*.
-A representation of a disconnected piece is called a *fragment*.

 Conceptual Model Details
 ---